stackbit-projects/tech-startup-community-a382b/content/pages/about.md

       We are a CaaS company (community as a service company) providing a community of entrepreneurs.
 Why do we do this you ask?
 Our goal is to help you succeed!
-We firmly believe that anyone with enough determination can be an entrepreneur.
+We firmly believe that anyone with enough determination can become an entrepreneur.
 We have some helpful resources on this website and have many more opportunities on our Discord server.
-We are constantly looking for feedback, new startups to help and people to meet.
-Feel free to message me!
+We are constantly looking for feedback, new startups to help and people to meet!
+Feel free to reach out to us or other entrepreneurs in our community!
   - type: team_section
     title: Our Team
     team: